 Therefore, if you want to speak clearly, you can’t simply talk about the molar mass of this-or-that element; you need to specify that you’re talking about the molar mass of the naturally occurring element.

-Usually, if you just grab a stock-bottle from the stockroom, the molar mass will be very close to what you expect, close enough for most purposes ... but for precise work, you might want to double-check.
-In particular, commercially available lithium compounds are sometimes significantly depleted of 6Li, leading to an unnaturally high molar mass (reference 5).
+Usually, if you just grab a stock-bottle from the stockroom, the molar mass will be very close to the conventonal “textbook” value, close enough for most purposes.
+However, for high-precision work, you should double-check the label of the stock-bottle, to make sure the molar mass specified on the label is what you were expecting.
+In particular, commercially available lithium compounds are sometimes significantly depleted of 6Li, leading to an unnaturally high molar mass (reference 6).

 To repeat: